-Instead of the relentless and witless indoctrination from the dominant class through its coopted and corporate supported media they might redirect that discontent to the source.
+Instead of the relentless and witless indoctrination from the controlling class through its coopted and corporate supported media they might redirect that discontent to the source.

 The working middle class and working class are natural allies.

-They exist largely in the same power associations controlled by the dominant class.
+They exist largely in the same power associations controlled by the controlling class.
 Their numbers approximate 99 percent of working people if defined by economic power.

-If we subscribe to the concept of democracy, it must be acknowledged that the continuing economic plague visited on a vast majority of the American people must change.
-They deserve better from an economic model.
+Subscribing to a concept of democracy demands an acknowledgement of the continuing plague visited on a significant majority of Americans.
+These people deserve better from an economic model.

 George Bailey, said it best, again in “It’s a Wonderful Life” when addressing Henry Potter’s attempt to take over the Building and Loan company.

 Do you know how long it takes for a working man to save five thousand dollars?
 Just remember Mr. Potter, that this rabble you’re talking about… They do most of the working and paying and living and dying in this community.